 As already mentioned, different countries add a few different ingredients to make it really special.

 My recipe is made as I remember it as a child when raisins were added into it.
 But because we are in a Low Carb land, I have decided to replace dried raisins with dried cranberries for lowering the carbs.
+You can also use dried blueberries instead.

 Just in case you would like to make your own Sugar-Free dried cranberries, have a look at my dear friend Carolines Recipe on her website All day I dream about food.